bkil/decencast/doc/plan.md

 ### Business model

-* resale of FM transmitter for home or automotive use with a markup
+* resale equipment with a markup: FM transmitter for home or automotive use, speakers, headphones, cables, powerbanks, phones, modems, USB chargers, loans
 * sponsorship subscription that provides a small cellular data plan (while subscribed) and hardware (from loan)

 ## Hardware